EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

     npm install
     ```

-    > `npm install` is a command used in Node.js projects to download and install all the dependencies listed in the package.json file.
-It sets up the required libraries and modules your project needs to run.
+    !!! info "`npm install` is a command used in Node.js projects to download and install all the dependencies listed in the package.json file.
+It sets up the required libraries and modules your project needs to run."

 ### Create `.env` File for Apps